jmchor/jmchor/README.md

 ## Hi, I'm Johannes

-I (he/him) am a fullstack React developer - I found my passion in coding and I'm working based on the MERN stack but branching out (looking at you, GraphQL!)
+I (he/him) am a fullstack developer - I found my passion in coding and I'm working in the JavaScript world.
+My wheelhouse is React & Node (which is why all of my apps are written using some form of React and Node), and all of my coding projects serve two purposes:

-After finishing my bootcamp as web developer I am currently focused on creating apps that scratch my own itch.
+- scratching my own itch in some way
+- learning web technologies in a practical, hands-on manner

+A cultural anthropologist by trade, I finished a bootcamp (MERN stack) in April '23 and made coding be the center of my working life.
+And I'm very happy that I did - you can see my ideas come to life below!

 ## Coding projects